tilde-lab/yascheduler/README.md

 - `keys_dir`

   Path to directory with SSH keys.
-It should contain a private keys only.
+Make sure it only contains the private keys.

   _Default_: `keys` under `data_dir`